lsst/verify/doc/blob-dev.rst

 A common pattern is to reduce a raw dataset, and share that dataset between several measurements.
-The measurement API allows such datasets to be expressed as 'blobs,' In the context of the measurement API, a blob is an object that contains :class:`~lsst.validate.drp.base.Datum` objects.
+The measurement API allows such datasets to be expressed as 'blobs,' In the context of the measurement API, a blob is an object that contains :class:`~lsst.validate.base.Datum` objects.

 There are several advantages of storing input datasets in blob objects: